gitlabhq/gitlabhq/doc/ssh/README.md

 IdentityFile ~/my-ssh-key-directory/company-com-private-key-filename
 ```

+Note in the gitlab.com example above a username was specified to override the default chosen by OpenSSH (your local username).
+This is only required if your local and remote usernames differ.

-Due to the wide variety of SSH clients and their very large number of configuration options, further explanation of this topic is beyond the scope of this document.
+Due to the wide variety of SSH clients and their very large number of configuration options, further explanation of these topics is beyond the scope of this document.